 Avoid Public Wi-Fi Hotspots

-I’ve written in the past about the perils of using unprotected public Wi-Fi hotspots, such as those found in coffees shops, airports and hotels.
+I’ve written in the past about the perils of using unprotected public Wi-Fi hotspots, such as those in coffees shops, airports and hotels.

 They are one of the riskiest ways available to access the internet.
 The unprotected nature of such an internet connection makes it an inviting environment for bad actors who wish to monitor your internet usage and steal your data.
 Ideally, you can use one of these VPNs to connect to public Wi-Fi hotspots.

-If that isn’t an option, I would instead suggest using a personal LTE hotspot or an LTE modem, such as those offered by the major wireless providers.
+If that isn’t an option, I would instead suggest using a personal LTE or 5G hotspot or an LTE or 5G modem, such as what the major wireless providers offer.

 Tethering to your mobile device’s LTE connection via cable, Bluetooth or the device’s personal hotspot feature is also preferable to using an unprotected Wi-Fi connection.
-(Just don’t forget to protect your mobile device’s hotspot with a secure password.)
+(Just don’t forget to protect your mobile device’s hotspot with a unique and secure password.)